CAFECA-IO/auditing_system/README.md

    ]
    , notice that every number has been multipulied by 10^18.

-   3. In order to create report(s) in a time span, the users first set rates and reportID on “setRate” function in  “router.sol”.
-For example, for the following example, the user should input a bytes32 array as the following format:
+   3. In order to create report(s) in a time span, the users first set rates and reportID on `setRate` function in  `router.sol`.
+For example, for the following example, the user should input a `bytes32 array` as the following format:
    [
     0x0000000000000000000000000000000000000000000000000dbd2fc137a30000,
     0x000000000000000000000000000000000000000000000056bc75e2d631000000,